 Despite not landing one of the best power forwards of all time, the Magic still had a dynamic duo of Hill and McGrady.
 Unfortunately, Hill was frequently sidelined by injuries and the two barely played together.

 This gave TMAC the opportunity to be the main man for Orlando.
 McGrady won the NBA Most Improved Player award and even won two scoring titles.
 Everyone knew TMAC was a defensive stopper à la Scottie Pippen, but nobody knew he could be a scoring machine.

 McGrady spent four productive years with the Magic and had rebounding, assist and scoring numbers that could compare to Michael Jordan's.
 In his best season with the Magic, McGrady produced 32.1 PPG, 6.5 RPG, 5.5 APG and 1.7 SPG.

 McGrady was so good that there were often comparisons between him and superstar Kobe Bryant.
 McGrady and General Manager John Weisbrod did not get along and this lead to McGrady getting traded to the Houston Rockets.

 Houston had a star center in Yao Ming and hoped that the tandem of Ming and McGrady could replicate the success of Shaq and Kobe.
 The duo was surrounded with good pieces in the 2008 incarnation of the team.
 They had players such as Ron Artest, Shane Battier, Kyle Lowry and Dikembe Mutombo.

 After his stint in Houston, McGrady would just be a role player for the Knicks, Pistons, Hawks and Spurs.
-MCGrady was close to his first championship but the Spurs but they chocked away game 6 and eventually lost in seven games.
+McGrady was close to his first championship with the Spurs but they chucked away game 6 and eventually lost in seven games.